EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 }
 ```

-In order to assign the rights to a specific user of the organisation wallet the EAA-provider needs the DID of this specific user.
+In order to assign the rights to a specific user of the organisational wallet the EAA Provider needs the DID of this specific user.

-For this purpose the EAA-provider accepts a credential request from the user, authenticates him and issues a natural person credential bound to his DID.
-Afterward, the DID is known to the EAA-Provider and can be used within the organisation credential to assign signatory rights to a natural person.
+For this purpose the EAA Provider accepts a credential request from the user, authenticates them and issues a natural person credential bound to his DID.
+The DID is then known to the EAA Provider and can be used to assign signatory rights to a natural person in the organisational credential.

 **_NOTE:_**
+The EAA provider will use the Natural Person's DID to reference them in them in the Organisational Credential if the Natural Person has previously registered.
-When requesting the Organisation Credential from the EAA-Provider for every reference to a Natural Person, that has already requested a Natural Person Credential and consequently registered his DID at the EAA-Provider, the DID of the Natural Person is used.
-If a Natural Person referenced by an Organisation Credential is not yet registered at the time the credential is issued, a unique identifier (`urn:uuid:5042da0d-3675-4739-8c60-1c58390540a0`) is used for the reference instead of a DID.
+If the Natural Person has not previously registered, a unique identifier (`urn:uuid:5042da0d-3675-4739-8c60-1c58390540a0`) will be used for the reference in the Organisational Credential instead of a DID.

 ## 5.2 Prerequisite

-- User was added to the Organisational Wallet and got assigned a DID
+The user has been added to the Organisational Wallet and has received a DID.

 ## 5.3 Workflow